tipi-build/docs/02-dependencies.md

 Every *key* of the JSON object represent a _library in repository URI_.

 - `"gh-user/repo"`: repository at `https://github.com/gh-user/repo`
-- `"tipi/gh"`: repository at `https://github.com/tipi/gh`
+- `"boostorg/boost"`: repository at `https://github.com/boostorg/boost` with the specific tag "boost-1.82.0" and requested to be built by cmake.
 - `"gh-user/another-repo@file://repo-sub/folder"`: library residing in `./repo-sub/folder/` of the _GitHub.com_ repository at `https://github.com/gh-user/another-repo`
 - `"file://local-subfolder"`: library residing in the same file tree at `./local-subfolder`
-- `"platform"`: however specifies a dependency on a commonly consumed package that is shipped as a part of the _tipi_ currated "platform" package (that have been tested and integrated on all the supported toolchains).

-Dependencies from remote repositories will be fetched by `tipi` at build time and compiled by convention and finally installed into `./build/<platform>/sysroot`.
+Dependencies from remote repositories will be fetched by `tipi` at build time and finally installed into `./build/<platform>/installed`.

 In this specific case :